 - Should not undertake paid work in a healthcare setting at the same time as the health placement

 - Can undertake paid work in a non-healthcare setting at the same time as the health placement

 - Cannot undertake a health placement if they have attended hotel quarantine site within the last 14 days

 If you have a work and health placement related concern or questions, please contact your La Trobe University placement coordinator.

 My place of employment has experienced a COVID outbreak – am I allowed on placement?

-DH advises that if a student’s place of employment has recently experienced an active outbreak of COVID they may be required to undergo testing and quarantine.
-Affected students should follow the advice of their employer and DH and may not be allowed to undertake placement until they have received clearance from DH.
+Affected students should follow the advice of their employer and DH.
+In this situation, the student may be required to undergo testing and quarantine and not be allowed to undertake placement until they have received clearance from DH.

 How do I stay safe on my health placement?

-If the number of patients positive for COVID-19 in healthcare facilities rises it is possible you will provide care to an affected patient despite the fact that you will not be placed in COVID or Suspected-COVID wards, or asked to provide care to individuals known to be affected by COVID-19.
+If the number of COVID-19 positive patients in healthcare facilities rises it is possible you will provide care to an affected patient despite the fact that you will not be placed in COVID or Suspected-COVID wards, or asked to provide care to individuals known to be affected by COVID-19.
 While on placement, you should follow the advice of your clinical placement coordinator or supervisor about infection control, social distancing, use of personal protective equipment (PPE) and hygiene protocols.